Above is a selection of the prints created by the school children in response to the brief

 Gail Mason produces monotype screen prints of imagined or remembered landscapes.
 She says she is “looking to nature to inspire and delight me, I create fictive environments and revel in colour using it to set an emotional tone”.
 Explaining her practice as “taking colour for a dance”.
 The work is made up of layers of transparent and opaque paint.

-We would like to ask Primary and Secondary school pupils, to respond to Gail’s work.
-The key words you could focus on could be imagination, colour or layering.
-The work submitted for display in Printfest 2023 does not have to be landscape in theme and can simply focus on one of these 3 words.
+We asked Primary and Secondary school pupils to respond to Gail’s work.
+The key words to focus on could be imagination, colour or layering.
+The work submitted for display at Printfest 2023 does not have to be landscape in theme and can simply focus on one of these three words.

 The outcome